storacha/specs/w3-ucan.md

 ### Authority

 Authority is trusted [DID] identifier.
-For example various subsystems may recognize and signatures from a global service authority.
+For example various subsystems may recognize signatures from a global service authority.

 Various services run by different entities MAY also recognize each others authority and choose to trust their signatures as opposed to performing verification work.